 • the person became the primary carer in special circumstances

-• it would be unreasonable for the birth mother and their partner (if any), adoptive parent and their partner (if any) or PPL claimant in exceptional circumstances (as relevant) to care for the child, and
+• it would be unreasonable for the birth mother and their partner (if any), adoptive parent and their partner (if any) or PPL claimant in exceptional circumstances (as relevant) to care for the child (1.1.U.10), and

 Example: The child's parents both made successful claims for PLP as PPL claimants.
 Then 2 weeks after the child’s birth, when both parents had used 2 weeks of PLP each, both parents were killed in a car accident.
 The child's aunt took on care of the baby.
-She had not been working for long enough to meet the PPL work test and claim PLP in her own right as a PPL claimant, but she was able to successfully claim the balance of 16 weeks PLP as a special PPL claimant.
+She had not been working for long enough to meet the PPL work test and claim PLP in her own right as a PPL claimant, but she was able to successfully claim the remaining balance of PLP as a special PPL claimant up to the maximum entitlement.

 Special PPL claimant in exceptional circumstances – previous PPL claimant